 It was a hot, sunny day so decided to have a quick swim and then floated around soaking up the sun afterwards.

-Launching your own canoe or kayak into Emerald Lake is very easy.
+When the restriction isn’t in place, launching your own canoe or kayak into Emerald Lake is very easy.
 There is a beach about 80m past the Boathouse, providing plenty of space to access the water.

 Please note that it is mandatory to complete a self registration permit before paddling your own vessel on Emerald Lake.